SEND Information Report

 • At Robinsfield we believe that the happiness and wellbeing of all our pupils is paramount.
 All members of staff take this aspect of school life very seriously.

-• You can be confident that in particular your child’s class teacher, the teaching assistants, Learning Mentor and SENDCO are available to provide support to match your child’s needs.
+• You can be confident that in particular your child’s class teacher, the teaching assistants and SENDCO are available to provide support to match your child’s needs.

 • You should also feel free to contact your child’s class teacher if you have any concerns.